JacksonO123/calculator/README.md

 # Calculator

-A general purpose calculator that can handle calculus.
+A general purpose calculator that can do calculus.

 This calculator will be able to do basic math, differentiate, integrate, and possibly simplify functions